benjiec/tangle-coral/README.md

 using Pfam.

-### Cluster Proteins
+### Generating Multi-Sequence Alignments

-Run the following script to cluster all the results from `search-genomes`
+For each KO, run the following script to cluster proteins further

 ```
-./scripts/cluster-dir m00009
+./scripts/align/cluster-dir m00009
 ```

-### Generating MSAs

 To generate MSAs and PNGs that visualize the MSAs, run the following script for each module.
 This script runs the four sub-scripts below this, for each KO number.
 If `cluster-ko` already ran, then the following script will also run the two Muscle scripts for each of the clusters.

 ```
-./scripts/generate-msas m00009
+./scripts/align/generate-msas m00009
 ```

 To generate MSAs, for a module and a KO, use the following scripts.
 Each script puts a MSA in FASTA format in `data/m00009_results/m00009-alignments`

 ```
-./scripts/muscle-ko m00009 <faa file prefix>
+./scripts/align/muscle-ko m00009 <faa file prefix>
-./scripts/hmmalign-ko m00009 <faa file prefix>
+./scripts/align/hmmalign-ko m00009 <faa file prefix>
 ```

 Note: *s (STOP codons) from BLAST search are preserved through MUSCLE by first